ComputerDaddyGuy/GOC2022-TheShireCoders/threat-response-web/README.md

 # ThreatResponseWeb

+This project is a front end for Poseidon Solution to visualize in real time the content of the threat database

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Mock backend services

+Run `npm run mock` to mock backend services and use the web part individually (on localhost:3000)

 ## Code scaffolding